How To Throw A Great Halloween Party

 Get your stuff at the dollar store:

 Pop by your local dollar store to grab some great orange and black décor items like festoons, balloons, and confetti.
-Use old blankets to add cutouts of ghost to your windows.
+Use old blankets to add cutouts of ghosts to your windows.

 Buy cheap candy and place them on tables as centerpieces as you can also throw a few candles to compliment the decor and add some dim lighting.